Azure/terraform-cdk-constructs/API.md

 These include:
   - `location`: The Azure region where the workspace will be deployed.
   - `name`: The name of the workspace, which must be globally unique.
-  - `resourceGroup`: The Azure Resource Group under which the workspace is deployed.
+  - `resourceGroup`: Optional.
+Reference to the resource group for deployment.
   - `sku`: Optional.
 The SKU of the workspace, affecting pricing and features.
   - `retention`: Optional.
 The number of days data will be retained in the workspace.
   - `tags`: Optional.
 Tags to assign to the workspace for organizational purposes.